Wallet Pass Design

 - Use distinct colors per tier so customers immediately recognize a tier upgrade when their pass changes

-- Prepare your icon at 660 × 660 px with a simplified brand mark — it must be readable at 29px on Apple devices
+- Prepare your icon at 660 × 660 px with a simplified brand mark — it must read clearly at tiny sizes on Apple and survive Google's circular crop

 - Keep shortcuts relevant — link to content that's genuinely useful for the tier level (exclusive products, member-only pages, support)